wowxinn/myOAuthApp/README.md

 # myOAuthApp
-This is just a repository for register a
+This is just a repository for register a OAuthApp.
+Thanks.